braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap.md

 layout: dev_guide

 guide_top_header: "Zeotap"
 guide_top_text: "Zeotap is the next-generation Customer Data Platform.
-It empowers brands to to unify, enhance and activate custoemr data in a cookieless future, all while putting customer privacy and compliance fromt-and-center."
+It empowers brands to unify, enhance and activate customer data in a cookieless future, all while putting customer privacy and compliance front-and-center."

 description: "This landing page is home to everything Zeotap including how to integrate Zeotap and use Zeotap Symphony."